marmelab/awale-android/README.md

 make run
 ```

-Look `config.js` file, you need change url API.
-If you use Android emulator, use the IP adress 10.0.2.2.
-You can read more from [here](https://developer.android.com/studio/run/emulator-commandline.html#networkaddresses).
+You need to change the url API in `config.js`.
+If you use Android emulator, use the IP adress `10.0.2.2`.
+You can read more from [android documentation](https://developer.android.com/studio/run/emulator-commandline.html#networkaddresses).

 ## Player vs IA